-Long before you realize the problem, your brain may be wired to fail.
-Simple choices you make about moods today might surprise you with tomorrow’s mood.
+Long before you realize the stress problem, your brain may already be wired to fail.
+Simple choices you make about moods today though, will likely surprise you with tomorrow’s mood changes.
 How so?

-Yield to worry – and you could be opening windows to stress hormones that act as savior and strike as killer.
+Yield to worry, for instance – and you could be opening windows to stress hormones that appear as savior but strike as killer.

 Out of Sorts?